HamRadioTools/hamradio_tools/docs/architecture/qos-strategy.md

 ## Special situations

-Administrative messages (e.g., control frames, configuration sync) MAY use QoS 2, but these are rather rare.
+Administrative messages (i.e., control frames, configuration sync) MAY use QoS 2, but these are rather rare.